Table of Contents

 Light Alloy Cast Wheel or Forged Wheel:

-Alloy wheels are better conductors of heat, which helps the wheels to dissipate heat generated by tires or brakes.
+Alloy wheels are better conductors of heat, which helps the wheels dissipate heat generated by tires or brakes.

 Forged wheels and cast wheels have to be machined to produce a better look.